pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 At this point, we had cleared all the technical blockers.
 Now it was time to get inputs and outputs.

-### Question # 2: How can users input the SQL statements and get their results?
+### Question # 2: How can users input the SQL statements and get their results from the browser?

 We all know that browsers cannot let the web applications within them do dangerous things such as port listening and file operations.
 However, TiDB lets users start a client and connect to TiDB using MySQL statements ([mostly](https://pingcap.com/docs/stable/reference/mysql-compatibility/)), which means users need to listen on a certain port.
 We want our users to have a built-in TiDB client in the Wasm file together with the TiDB sever: When the browser loads the Wasm file, the client is launched immediately to allow users to input SQL statements and output the SQL results.